Minimally Invasive Spine Surgery

 This technique involves progressive dilation of the soft tissues, as opposed to cutting directly through the muscles.
 By using tubes to keep the muscles out of the way, the surgeon can work through the incision without having to expose the area widely.
 Sometimes, the surgeon will also utilize an endoscopic or microscope focused down the tube to assist with performing the surgery through a minimal access strategy.
 Once the procedure is complete, the tubular retractor can be removed, allowing the dilated tissues to come back together.
 Depending on the extent and type of surgery necessary, incisions can often be small.

-Depending on your condition, it may be necessary to place instrumentation, such as rods and screws, to stabilize your spine or to immobilize the spine to facilitate fusion of the spinal bones.
+Depending on the condition of the patient, it may be necessary to place instrumentation, such as rods and screws, to stabilize the spine or to immobilize the spine to facilitate fusion of the spinal bones.
 Traditional approaches for placement of screws requires extensive removal of muscle and other tissues from the surface of the spine.

 In some cases — especially those involving the lumbar spine — approaching the spine from the side of the body results in reduced pain, due to the limited amount of muscle tissue blocking the way.
 This approach is typically performed with the patient on his or her side.
 Then, a tubular retractor docks on the side of the spine to enable access to the spine’s discs and bones.

-Depending on your condition, it may be necessary to access the front portions of your thoracic spine, located in the chest and surrounded by the heart and lungs.
+Depending on the patient's condition, it may be necessary to access the front portions of the thoracic spine, located in the chest and surrounded by the heart and lungs.
 Traditional access approaches often involve opening the chest through large incisions that may also require removal of one or more ribs.
 However, thoracscopic access relies on multiple small incisions through which working ports and cameras can be inserted to facilitate surgery.

 A number of specific techniques have been deployed for MIS surgery.
 Though the field continues to develop, the list below highlights some of the most common options: